- Personal Safety & Awareness

 - Only have to attend one day and RAD Basic Self Defense must have been completed prior.

-All courses are held on campus from 6-10 PM
+All courses are held on campus from 6-10 PM at the Police Academy at 200 Ming Street, Warrensburg, MO.
+64093.

 To enroll in a course, contact Sgt.
 Dan Othic by e-mail, or phone (660) 543-4123.
 Groups of 6-20 may arrange a specially scheduled course by contacting Sgt.
 Dan Othic.